Kansas Jayhawks men's basketball: Roy Williams era (1988–2003)

 Kansas led the nation in field goal percentage and scoring in 2002 and in scoring margin in 2003, held opponents to the lowest field goal percentage in the country in 2001 (37.8 percent), and led the nation in winning percentage in 1997 and 2002.
 The team shot better than 50 percent from the floor for seven different seasons under Williams and led the country in field goal percentage in 1990 (53.3) and 2002 (50.6).
 Williams' teams shot a combined 49.4 percent from the floor during his tenure.
 Williams-coached teams led the nation in assists in 2001 and 2002 and were seventh in the nation in 2003; scored 100 or more points 71 times (once every 13 games); averaged 82.7 points per game over his 15 seasons as coach; and averaged 90 or more points per game in two seasons (92.1 in 1990 and 90.9 in 2002).

 The Jayhawks were in the AP Top 25 in 242 of 268 weekly polls, reached the No. 1 ranking in the country in six different seasons, and reached at least No. 2 in the nation in 11 of William's 15 seasons as head coach at Kansas.

 Under Williams, the team had several deep runs in the NCAA Tournament, making it to four Final Fours and appearing in the national championship game in both 1991 and 2003, losing both, to Duke and Syracuse respectively.
-Amidst the tournament successes, there were plenty of woes.
+Amid the tournament successes, there were plenty of woes.
 The 1996–97 team was said by many to be one of the greatest teams in history, featuring future NBA players such as Paul Pierce, Jacque Vaughn, Raef LaFrentz, Greg Orstertag, and Scot Pollard.
 The team was upset in the Sweet Sixteen by the eventual champion, Arizona Wildcats.

 The Jayhawks advanced to the Final Four in 2002 & 2003.
 Following the national championship loss in 2003, Williams left Kansas and returned to coach at his alma mater, North Carolina.